 Lift gate shown on a truck - Requires advanced notice and fee

 Residential Service Fees: These are fees that some carriers charge for residential delivery.
 That is, shipping to a primarily non-commercial location.
 This includes apartments, residences, farms, estates, remote locations, schools and churches.
 The cost to ship can also change when delivering to a limited-access location (i.e. construction sites, military bases, camps, and storage-unit facilities).
-Trident tries to use carriers that do not surchage to keep freight costs down.
+GBB Furniture tries to use carriers that do not surcharge to keep freight costs down.

 Tractor with two trailers